-The direction finder area originally contained a small building with radio equipment (Figure A-2).
-The building was burned and the debris pushed to the side of the gravel pad when the installation was deactivated (USACE 2009a).
+The direction finder area originally contained a small building with radio equipment when the installation was deactivated (USACE 2009a).
 Scattered drums on or near the gravel pad, as well as incidental stained soils, were removed during the 2000 removal action.
 Soil and sediment samples collected during the Phase I RI detected DRO in soil at concentrations up to 1,100 mg/kg and in sediment up to 300 mg/kg.
 The DRO detections in soil and sediment did not exceed the site-specific cleanup levels (USACE 2009a).